Updated: 21 Oct. 2018

-The crag gets lots of morning sun which can be great in winter and brutal in summer.
+The crag gets late morning sun which can be great in winter and brutal in summer.
 By the afternoon it’s shady again so choose your time based on the time of year.
 For spring and summer, I’d recommend arriving around 8am and leaving around noon or alternatively late afternoon to dusk.
-In the cooler months, get there late morning.
+In the cooler months, get there late morning around 9 or 10am.

-If slab climbing in Kentheim isn’t your thing, do a few easy routes and head on over to nearby Oelaenderle or Fuchsklinge which are just a few minutes drive.
+If slab climbing in Kentheim isn’t your thing, do a few easy routes and head on over to nearby Oelaenderle or Fuchsklinge which are just a few minutes drive away.